marafiq/adnanrafiq/blog/2023-11-12-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part2/index.md

 ---
-title: A Complete Guide to all ASP.NET Builtin Middlewares - Part 2
+title: Forwarded Headers, HTTP Logging and W3C Logging Middlewares - Part 2 of the series on the ASP.NET Middlewares
-description: A Complete Guide to all ASP.NET Builtin Middlewares.
-How to use them and what are the best practices.
+description: A series to explore all the builtin middlewares in ASP.NET 8.
+This post covers Forwarded Headers, HTTP Logging, and W3C Logging Middlewares.
 slug: a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part2
 authors: adnan
 tags: [C#,CSharp,ASP.NET,Middlewares]